kyracho/task-tracker/README.md

 The entire application is dockerized (frontend and backend, separately), which makes deployment simple and consistent across different environments.
 By leveraging Azure's cloud infrastructure, the application is hosted in a secure and scalable environment, ensuring smooth performance for users.

 Just a quick heads up—my app is currently hosted on Azure as a free tier web app, which means it might be a bit slower to load and respond compared to apps hosted on a paid tier.
+The same can be said for the Gcloud MySQL server.
 The free tier provides limited resources, so if you notice any delays, that's the reason!
-The same goes for the Gcloud MySQL service tier.

 Since this is a hobby/showcase project, I have set the task limit per user to 5.
 Thanks for your understanding!